alexjedi/magnetic-wrapper/README.md

 2. In your Framer project, create a new code override snippet [right bottom part of the right sidebar -> Code Override -> New File] and paste the copied code.

 3. Apply the `MagneticWrapper` override to any component or element you want to have the magnetic effect.
 Don't forget to choose in the panel both: File Name and Override name!

+## Troubleshoting

+1. Components not responding to hover:

+- Ensure that the component is properly wrapped with the MagneticWrapper.
+If the component is not wrapped correctly, it won't respond to hover events.
+- Verify that the correct file name and override name are selected in the Framer panel.

+2. Component alignment issues:

+- If the component appears misaligned, try wrapping it in an overflow: visible frame.
+This can help with alignment issues by allowing the component to expand beyond its container's bounds.
+- If the frame is moved to the left, wrap the component in another frame that is aligned to the center.
+This ensures that both the component and its container are properly centered.

+3. Problems when converting an image into a component:

+- If you encounter issues when converting an image into a component, try wrapping the image component in a frame first.
+Then, apply the MagneticWrapper override to the frame instead of the image component directly.
+- This method ensures that the image component remains stable while the magnetic effect is applied to its containing frame.

+Thank you, @schemetastic, for finding the errors and ways to fix them!

 ## Contributing